 BACKGROUND

 Recently, a growing number of adolescents have been afflicted with mental disorders, with annual morbidity rates on the rise.
-This trend has been exacerbated by the global Coronavirus disease 2019 (COVID-19) pandemic, leading to a surge in suicide and self-harm rates among this demographic.
+This trend has been exacerbated by the global coronavirus disease 2019 (COVID-19) pandemic, leading to a surge in suicide and self-harm rates among this demographic.

 AIM

-This study aims to investigate the impact of the COVID-19 pandemic on adolescent bipolar disorder (BD), along with the underlying factors contributing to heightened rates of suicide and self-harm among adolescents.
+To investigate the impact of the COVID-19 pandemic on adolescent bipolar disorder (BD), along with the underlying factors contributing to heightened rates of suicide and self-harm among adolescents.

 METHODS

 A comprehensive statistical analysis was conducted utilizing clinical interviews and self-reports obtained from patients or their guardians.
-Diagnostic criteria for BDs were based on the Diagnostic and statistical manual of mental disorders, International classification of diseases-11, and the National institute of mental health research domain criteria.
+Diagnostic criteria for BDs were based on the Diagnostic and statistical manual of mental disorders, international classification of diseases-11, and the National institute of mental health research domain criteria.
 Statistical analyses were performed using SPSS 26.0 software, with significance set at P < 0.05.

 RESULTS